pveentjer/pveentjer.github.io/_posts/2022-04-18-service-time-cut-in-half.md

  - an unoptimized service with $$ S=0.1 $$ seconds.
  - an optimized service with $$ S=0.05 $$ seconds

-To make it a bit more tangible let's plot latency curves as function as utilization for both services.
+To make it a bit more tangible let's plot latency curves as function of utilization for both services.

 ![utilization plot](/assets/utilization_plot.png)